Nicholas III Hahót: Biography

 In November 1270, Stephen V sent a royal army under the command of ispán Michael, son of Aladar to capture Pölöske and crush Nicholas' rebellion.
 However the Hahót and Styrian troops, who rushed out the castle, routed the Hungarian army, killing its commander Michael and his brother.
 In those weeks, King Stephen resided in Vas County to reconcile his late father's old partisans, including Henry Kőszegi and the Geregye brothers, and appoint royal castellans to the border forts due to the threat of war with Bohemia.
 Formerly, in October, he also met Ottokar II near Pressburg (present-day Bratislava, Slovakia), where they concluded a truce.
 However Stephen's intention to avoid confrontation was thwarted by Nicholas Hahót's insurgency.
+It is possible that the intention to appoint royal castellans to the castles laid along the border, including Pölöske, provoked Nicholas' opposition, who may have feared that his castle would be confiscated for the crown on the grounds of border protection.
+Local castle warriors in Vas County resisted against the Styrian incursions.
+George Sálköveskúti captured Peter Sahi, an important ally of Nicholas Hahót.
+Simultaneously, Rubinus Hermán and his troops clashed with the knights of Friedberg, capturing one of their commanders Solchar.
 After the rebellion was crushed within days by late November, Nicholas escaped from Zala County and sought refuge in the court of Philip Türje, the Archbishop of Esztergom.
 Stephen V confiscated the estate of Purbach from Nicholas and donated to his loyal soldier Panyit Miskolc, who succeeded Michael, son of Aladar as ispán of Zala County and in this capacity, played a key role in overcoming Nicholas' revolt.

 Historian Attila Zsoldos argued the rebellion of Nicholas Hahót and its suppression resulted that, instead of peaceful conciliation, several Transdanubian lords, for instance Henry Kőszegi and Nicholas Geregye, following the new monarch's sister, Anna of Macsó, fled Hungary and handed over their castles in Vas County, along the western borders to Ottokar II.
 Then Stephen V, who saw the power machinations and aspirations of Ottokar behind Hahót's revolt, launched a plundering raid into Styria around December 1270.